sbhark/SMServerMonitoring/README.md

 2) Plugin architecture so that third party code can be easily integrated.

+3) A RESTFUL HTTP API so you can create your own interfaces or views.

-3) I think this monitoring system can be easily expanded so that each monitoring server can also talk with other servers.
+4) I think this monitoring system can be easily expanded so that each monitoring server can also talk with other servers.
 Or the master server can send other commands to be executed which means that well its up to your imagination :)

 Questions / Feedback